 - Stocking the required WIC foods and/or infant formulas (see below)

 - Selling the required WIC foods and infant formulas at competitive prices

-The South Carolina WIC Program Authorized Product List (APL) has been made available for vendor/retailer review (last updated December 7, 2021).
+The South Carolina WIC Program Authorized Product List (APL) for foods and the APL for formulas are available for vendor/retailer review (last updated Jan.
+16, 2024).
 If you have questions, concerns, or would like items removed from the list, please send us an email at email@example.com.

 Each year, DHEC uses federal requirements to develop a list of foods that WIC participants can select and purchase using their eWIC benefits.

 The WIC Food Products Specifications brochure contains the criteria and guidelines used to approve WIC foods.

 The WIC Food Guide is a brochure that outlines the foods authorized by the South Carolina WIC Program.
 However, we've updated the food list some since publication of the brochure.
 View our Eligible Foods page.